AKC S.T.A.R. Puppy

 This class was designed to be helpful for dogs of all ages and obedience levels.
 Our goal is to integrate the advanced dogs with those still learning in order to teach patience and impulse control for the advanced dogs and to get novice dogs around mild mannered, well behaved dogs.
 Each week will be a different main topic (focus, fitness, socialization, and impulse control).
 Basic obedience will be worked on during each class.

 The demand for this class has increased, and therefore is being offered more regularly.
 This is step one for new adult dogs in training, and step two for therapy dogs in training and household pets.
-Focus, Fitness, and Friends (FFF) is a five week course and cost is $140.
-Discounts are offered to returning clients.
+Focus, Fitness, and Friends (FFF) is a five week course.

 AKC Canine Good Citizen (CGC)